MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-reset-data-in-cloud.md

 Use the following steps to do a reset.

-1. First, make sure that you’re signed out of Microsoft Edge on all your devices, including your mobile devices.
+1. First, make sure that you’re signed out of Microsoft Edge on all your devices, including your mobile devices, except the device you are performing the reset on.
 To sign out of Microsoft Edge, select **Settings and more > Settings > Sign out**.
 When signing out, do not select the option to clear favorites, settings, and etc. from your local device.
-2. After you sign out of all your devices, open Microsoft Edge on your desktop. **Select Settings and more > Sync > Reset sync**.
+2. After you sign out of all your other devices, open Microsoft Edge on your desktop. **Select Settings and more > Sync > Reset sync**.
 In the resulting dialog box, choose to resume sync after resetting data, and then select **Reset**.

 ## Perform a reset to remove your data from Microsoft’s cloud